Reza Shah: Support and opposition

 Support for the Shah came principally from three sources.
 The central "pillar" was the military, where the shah had begun his career.
 The annual defense budget of Iran "increased more than fivefold from 1926 to 1941."
 Officers were paid more than other salaried employees.
 The new modern and expanded state bureaucracy of Iran was another source of support.
 Its ten civilian ministries employed 90,000 full-time government workers.
 Patronage controlled by the Shah's royal court served as the third "pillar".
 This was financed by the Shah's considerable personal wealth which had been built up by forced sales and confiscations of estates, making him "the richest man in Iran".
 On his abdication Reza Shah "left to his heir a bank account of some three million pounds sterling and estates totaling over 3 million acres".

 Although the landed aristocracy lost most of their influence during Reza Shah's reign, his regime aroused opposition not from them or the gentry but from Iran's "tribes, the clergy, and the young generation of the new intelligentsia.
 The tribes bore the brunt of the new order."
-Among the tribes forcibly settled where the Bakhtiari, Qashqai, Lur, Kurd, Baluchi.
+Among the tribes forcibly settled were the Bakhtiari, Qashqai, Lur, Kurd, Baluchi.
 According to Sandra Mackey, the settling "shattered tribal economic and undermined the traditional social structure. ... people and herds, ill adapted to a sedentary lifestyle and dependent for hygiene and health on moving campsites from time to time, died in terrible numbers.
 None have forgotten."

 Clash with the clergy

 As his reign became more secure, Reza Shah clashed with Iran's clergy and devout Muslims on many issues.
 In March 1928, he violated the sanctuary of Qom's Fatima Masumeh Shrine to beat a cleric who had angrily admonished Reza Shah's wife for temporarily exposing her face a day earlier while on pilgrimage to Qom.
 In December of that year he instituted a law requiring everyone (except Shia jurisconsults who had passed a special qualifying examination) to wear Western clothes.
 This angered devout Muslims because it included a hat with a brim which prevented the devout from touching their foreheads on the ground during salat as required by Islamic law.
 The Shah also encouraged women to discard hijab.
 He announced that female teachers could no longer come to school with head coverings.
-One of his daughters reviewed a girls' athletic event with an uncovered head.Reza Shah confiscated some religious madrasas from clerics.
+One of his daughters reviewed a girls' athletic event with an uncovered head.
+Reza Shah confiscated some religious madrasas from clerics.
 Esmail Meraat, the Minister of Culture, converted the Marvi Madrasa into a new art college (Honar Kadeh) in Tehran, where Andre Godard and Maxime Siroux were among the teachers; however, the second Pahlavi king, Mohammad Reza Shah, later relocated the art college to the basement of the faculty of engineering at the University of Tehran, returning the madrasa to the clerics.